Vehicle crashes, DWI arrests increase around Thanksgiving holiday

 Tips for staying safe this holiday season:

-• Buckle up – If you buckle up in the front seat of a passenger car, you can reduce your risk of fatal injury by 45% (Kahane, 2015) and moderate to critical injury by 50%.
+Buckle up – If you buckle up in the front seat of a passenger car, you can reduce your risk of fatal injury by 45% (Kahane, 2015) and moderate to critical injury by 50% (NHTSA).